powersync-ja/powersync-js/README.md

 ### Development Packages
 Development packages can be published by manually triggering the `dev-packages` workflow.
 Development packages are versioned as `0.0.0-dev.{short-sha}`.
-Submodule packages are checked out, versioned and published by default, but this can be disabled if using submodule packages which are published from it's own repository.

 ### Production Packages
 Packages should be versioned with Lerna after PR approval.

+Submodule production packages should be versioned, tagged and published from their own repository.
+Any dependencies should be updated here (if applicable) before versioning local packages.

 ```bash
 lerna version  --no-private